 Bulgaria's path – from doubt to the final

-According to him, the silver medal from the World Championship is not accidental.
+According to him, the silver medal from the World Championship is no accident.

 "We expected it.
 We knew that if we played well, we could reach the final."